DIY Christmas Tree Basket

 Super Easy 5 Steps DIY Christmas Tree Basket Stand - with a bucket and cement

-Step 5: Place your Christmas tree pole into the PVC pipe and step back to admire your beautiful Christmas tree basket!!
+Place your Christmas tree pole into the PVC pipe and step back to admire your beautiful Christmas tree basket!!

 Easy 5-Step DIY Christmas Tree Basket - the best Christmas tree stand ideas!

 I made this Christmas tree basket for my new flocked Christmas tree in my bedroom.
 We have never had a Christmas tree in our bedroom before and I absolutely LOVE it!
-We can see the tree from the main living area when we look down the hall, so it’s fun to see a tree in every direction.
-The glow in the bedroom is so cozy, too!
+We now put this tree in our bedroom every year, see it here.

 And I think I’m just going to leave it bare this year.
 I’ve considered getting some frosted red berry picks and adding a few of them in, but for now I’m enjoying the simplicity of the tree with the lights in the bedroom.